Fort Lauderdale Bicycle Accident Lawyers

 Potential Injuries From Fort Lauderdale Bicycle Accidents

 Because of the disparity between bicycles and other vehicles, and because of the unprotected nature of bicycle riding, bicyclists may be especially prone to catastrophic injuries.
-The term “catastrophic” means that the injury causes an immediate negative impact on the victim’s life.
+The term “catastrophic” means that the injury causes an immediate negative impact on the life and future of a bicycle accident victim.
 A traumatic brain injury (TBI), for example, can cause convulsions, cognitive disorders, and even a coma.
 A spinal cord injury (SCI) can leave victims paralyzed for life.

 But bicyclists can suffer injuries across the spectrum from minor to extremely severe.